Back to Blog

 The Gas Safety (Installation and Use) Regulations 1998 state that landlords must keep gas appliances, pipework and flues in a safe condition.
 So you must have a gas safety check carried out each year and secure a gas safety certificate confirming the required standards have been met.

 Like a car MOT, there’s some flexibility around having the gas check carried out.
 It can be done up to two months before the current certificate expires and you won’t ‘lose’ any of the 12-month validity period.
-For example, if your certificate expires on 11th August 2022, you could book your check for as early as 12th June and the expiry date for that certificate would be 11th August 2023.
+For example, if your certificate expires on 11th August, you could book your check for as early as 12th June and the expiry date for that certificate would be 11th August the following year.

 The gas engineer you use must be on the Gas Safe Register, otherwise it’s illegal for them to carry out work on any domestic gas appliance.